 Take the stress out of Christmas morning by preparing your festive favourites well in advance.
-These classic, make-ahead Christmas recipes are all freezable and can be simply re-heated on the Big Day.
+These classic, make-ahead Christmas recipes are all freezable and can be simply reheated on the big day.

-This traditional festive fruitcake is best made well in advance, and can be fed regularly with brandy, Sherry, whisky or rum.
+This traditional festive fruitcake is best made well in advance, and can be fed regularly with brandy, sherry, whisky or rum.
 Traditionally baked on Stir-up Sunday (the last Sunday before Advent), this cake just gets better the longer it has to soak up the flavours and develop a moist, rich texture.

 Turkey beware – this meaty side-dish might just steal the show!
 Give classic pigs in blankets a twist by adding dried fruit and mustard for a delicious kick.
 Wrap your sausages with streaky bacon and freeze.
 On the day, bake until sizzling and golden, then sit back and watch them disappear as soon as they hit the table.

 Inject some vibrant colour and fruity flavour into your Christmas Day dinner with this tasty veggie side.
-Pop in the fridge for up to four days, or prepare a month in advance and freeze.
+Pop in the fridge for up to two days, or prepare a month in advance and freeze.

 This sausage stuffing is packed with festive flavours, combining classic sage and onion with apples, chestnuts and an attractive swirl of cranberries.
-Prepare two days ahead if you have room in the fridge, or up to a month if you're planning to freeze.
+Prepare two days ahead if you have room in the fridge, or up to a month ahead if you're planning to freeze.

 Finish your feast in the traditional way with a fruit-filled steamed pud, topped with butterscotch sauce and mixed nuts.
 Make early to allow the festive flavours to mingle - keep in the fridge for three days, or in the freezer for two to three weeks.

 Want more tips to get ahead?
 Read these next: